chrispyles/nbforms/README.md

 }
 ```

 The `server_url` key should be the URL to your Heroku-deployed nbforms-server, e.g. `https://my-nbforms-server.herokuapp.com`.
 The `notebook` key should be some string or number to identify the notebook that you're deploying.
 This is used to keep the notebook responses distinguished on the server.
+The `auth` key is used to indicate which auth provider you would like to use. _Currently, we only offer Google OAuth (`google`).
+If you do not want to use Google, leave this key out of the config file and the default nbforms auth will be used.
 Finally, the `questions` key should be a list of dictionaries that define the information for your questions.

 Questions can have one of four types: `multiplechoice`, `checkbox`, `text`, or `paragraph`.
 The `type` key in the question is used to create the widget.
 If you have a `multiplechoice` or `checkbox`, you must provide a list of options as the `options` key.
 For `text` and `paragraph` responses, you can provide an optional `placeholder` key which will replace the default placeholder.